techmyth/techmyth.github.io/content/posts/vmware-enable-tps.en.md

 PSHARE/MB:    1648  shared,     248  (common:    1400 saving)
 ```

-Now i move on to validate the benefit of having the `TPS Inter-VM` feature enabled.
+Now I move on to validate the benefit of having the `TPS Inter-VM` feature enabled.
 As you can see in the following result of the `esxtop` command there was a substantial saving `(32097/MB)` of memory.
 This allowed us to increase the consolidation ratios of our `HomeLab`.

 ```text
 3:36:46pm up  1:29, 1024 worlds, 23 VMs, 45 vCPUs; MEM overcommit avg: 1.05, 1.05, 0.95